opensovereigncloud/docs/docs/baremetal/index.md

 ## Core Components

-The core components of the baremetal automation in IronCore include:
+The core components of the bare metal automation in IronCore include:
 - [**Metal Operator**](https://github.com/ironcore-dev/metal-operator): The central component that manages the lifecycle of bare metal servers.
 - [**Boot Operator**](https://github.com/ironcore-dev/boot-operator): iPXE and HTTP boot server that provides boot images and Ignition configurations.
 - [**FeDHCP**](https://github.com/ironcore-dev/fedhcp): A DHCP server that provides in-band and out-of-band network configuration to bare metal servers.